wfhl/PromptAtrium/DOCUMENTATION.md

 - Like prompts to show appreciation
 - Favorite prompts for quick access
 - Rate prompts (1-5 stars)
-- Fork prompts to create variations
+- Branch prompts to create variations

 ### Advanced Tools